 Risk Category Description Probability Potential Impact Recent Example / Fact

-Financial High debt levels may affect liquidity.
+Financial High debt levels may affect financial stability.
 High High N/A

-Operational Complexity in product implementation.
+Operational Challenges in maintaining service quality.
 Medium Moderate N/A

-Sector Intense competition in cloud services.
+Sector Intense competition in the cloud services market.
 High High N/A

-Regulatory Compliance with data protection laws.
+Regulatory Compliance with data protection regulations.
 Medium Moderate N/A

-Technological Rapid technological changes may outpace Oracle.
+Technological Rapid technological changes may outpace Oracle’s offerings.
 High High N/A

 The most critical risks for investors include high debt levels and intense competition, which could impact Oracle’s financial stability and market position.